 Human-driven ransomware is very different to automated attacks that might execute from a malicious email or infected website.
 These are typically containable and often more limited in terms of impact.
 Instead, a human-driven ransomware attack will seek to gain a foothold in the organization and then escalate privileges until domain admin is gained.
 At this point, the attacker has the ability to deploy ransomware at scale across the organization in order to inflict maximum damage and chaos.
 Furthermore, once they have access, attackers may bide their time, waiting until a sensitive business event (such as before a quarterly earnings call in the case of Garmin) to add additional pressure and increase their chances of the ransom being paid.
 It is proving to be a very successful business model, and a number of criminal groups have now pivoted to include it in their arsenal.

 The questions many firms are asking themselves are ‘are we ready?’, ‘could we do more?’, and ‘how would we respond’?
-In order to address these, we have put together a nine-point plan and questions to consider that addresses defensive measures across multiple IT and business domains.
+In order to address these, we have put together a nine-point plan and questions to consider that addresses defensive measures across multiple IT and business domains for fighting ransomware.

 How and what is backed-up?
 Is it detached?
 What is the retention?
 Is raw data backed up as well as system images (which may become infected)